Our People

 Biography

-Dan Goulart is the Environmental Project Manager for The Nature Conservancy in Massachusetts.
-In this role, he collaborates with the Coastal Team to implement sustainable solutions that restore vital habitats and build community resilience.
+Dan Goulart is the coastal project manager for The Nature Conservancy in Massachusetts.
+In this role, he collaborates with the coastal team to implement sustainable solutions that restore vital habitats and build community resilience.
 Dan's work is centered on projects that support sustainable aquaculture and the restoration of important coastal ecosystems, including saltmarshes, eelgrass beds and oyster reefs.

 Dan joined The Nature Conservancy in November 2024, following a three-year tenure at the Buzzards Bay Coalition.
 There, he managed a watershed-scale restoration project and played a key role in clean water advocacy efforts.
 Dan holds a Master’s degree in Sustainability and has earned graduate certificates in Sustainable Cities and Sustainable Food Systems from the Harvard Extension School.